YashB63/GFG-Daily-Questions/README.md

     Mathematically, if below condition holds the number is said to be Deficient: divisorsSum(x) < 2*x
     deficiency = (2*x) - divisorsSum(x)

+Day 55:

+  Q1: Brackets in Matrix Chain Multipliation:

+    Given an array p[] of length n used to denote the dimensions of a series of matrices such that the dimension of i'th matrix is p[i] * p[i+1].
+There are a total of n-1 matrices.

+    Find the most efficient way to multiply these matrices together.

+    As in MCM, you were returning the most effective count but this time return the string which is formed of A - Z (only Uppercase) denoting matrices & Brackets( "(" ")" ) denoting multiplication symbols.

+    For example, if n =11, the matrixes can be denoted as A - K as n<=26 & brackets as multiplication symbols.

+    NOTE:

+    Each multiplication is denoted by putting open & closed brackets to the matrices multiplied & also Please note that the order of matrix multiplication matters, as matrix multiplication is non-commutative A*B != B*A

+    As there can be multiple possible answers, the console would print "True" for the correct string and "False" for the incorrect string.
+    You need to only return a string that performs a minimum number of multiplications.

+  Q2: Multiply by 11:

+    Given a number in the form of a string of length N .
+    You have to multiply the given number by 11.

+  Q3: Find the Maximum Number:

+    Given a number N, write a program to find a maximum number that can be formed using all of the digits of this number.

+    Note: The given number can be very large, so the input is taken as a String.